edakhmetov/-vue-calc-app-/README.md

 # vue-calc-app
 APPLICATION IS IN THE DEVELOPMENT STAGE

-Simple calculator built using Vue.
+Simple calculator built using Vue

 ## Project setup
 ```